 Let's change the equality comparison operator (=) in our original query to the not equal operator (<>) and see what happens.

 If you check the io on this query, or the execution plan, you will find that the change of operator has caused a full clustered index scan on SalesOrderDetail again even though there is still an index on CarrierTrackingNumber.

 Negative operators are useful for filtering out unwanted data but do not expect that they can be used to optimize a query.

 There are other reasons why a seemingly searchable argument might not be used by the optimizer.
 It is not always a case of searchability or non-searchability.
 An argument may not use an index because the argument is not sufficiently selective.
 It may not be searched because there is another better search argument to drive the query or for many other reasons.

-if you have questions or comments, feel free to contact me toll-free at 877.201.3428 or Send Me an Email.
+if you have questions or comments, feel free to contact me at 503.914.6442 or Send Me an Email.